ozyinc/website/content/about.en.md

 ### Personal

-I enjoy watching dev talks, create projects that never end, read books, (and stare to the ceiling from time to time :sweat_smile:).
+I enjoy watching dev talks, create projects that never end, read books, (and from time to time, I update this website :smiley:).
 I play tennis whenever I find the opportunity to, ski in the winter and take a walk when I need some distraction.

 More details about me available in [my CV](/cv).